Particulate: Feed-Forward 3D Object Articulation: Experiments

-\paragraph{Data.} To examine the impact of training data scale, we train a separate model, using identical hyperparameters, on only the PartNet-Mobility~\cite{xiang20sapien:} dataset.
-As shown in \cref{tab:ablation} ($\mathbb{A}$ \vs $\mathbb{B}$), reducing the training set leads to a slightly worse model.
-Note that the model still outperforms the baselines by a wide margin, which indicates that the gains of our approach mainly come from its simple, data-efficient design.
+We train a separate model, using identical hyperparameters, on the PartNet-Mobility~\cite{xiang20sapien:} dataset \emph{only}.
+In \cref{tab:ablation} ($\mathbb{A}$ \vs $\mathbb{B}$), reducing the training set leads to a slightly worse model.
+The model still outperforms the baselines by a wide margin, indicating that ours gains mainly come from the simple, data-efficient design.